SO(4)-symmetry of mechanical systems with 3 degrees of freedom: An example of non-Coulomb mechanical system with Lie algebra of the first integrals

 are equal to

-and don't define the Hamiltonian only in the case where $a_s$ are constant.
-In this case of constant $a_s$, the Jacoby matrix \eqref{J} for the functions \eqref{FL} has rank 4 at the generic point.
-Otherwise, $\text{rank}(J)=5$ at the generic point.
+and do not define the Hamiltonian only if the $a_s$ are constant.
+In the case where the $a_s$ are constant, the Jacobi matrix for the functions (\ref{FL}) has rank 4 at the generic point.
+Otherwise, ${rank}(J)=5$ at the generic point.

-The next thing we have to prove is the invariance of the domain (\ref{2}) under the flows generated by the first integrals (\ref{FL}).